Bible Network Crypto DeFi Onchain RWA AI Agent Stablecoin Chain SAFU CryptoTax DeFAI AGI Claude Me Claude Skill Claude Design Claude Cowork

 What Is Canton Network

 Canton Network is an institutional-grade blockchain developed by enterprise blockchain company Digital Asset, launched in May 2023 with over 30 major financial institutions.
 It is a privacy-enabled, permissioned Layer 1 chain whose core design goal is enabling financial institutions to collaborate on shared infrastructure while keeping their positions, order flow, and client data private.
-Canton uses Digital Asset's proprietary Daml smart contract language; transaction visibility is restricted to the relevant parties rather than broadcast across the full network.
-Its native token, Canton Coin ($CC), pays transaction fees — and those fees are burned directly.
+Canton uses Digital Asset's proprietary Daml Smart Contract language; transaction visibility is restricted to the relevant parties rather than broadcast across the full network.
+Its native Token, Canton Coin ($CC), pays transaction fees — and those fees are burned directly.
 Canton's positioning is fundamentally different from Ethereum or Solana's public chain approach.
 Its target users were never retail participants or DeFi traders — they are institutions and traditional capital markets participants who need to operate within regulatory frameworks.

 Behind the Fee Numbers: Who's Paying

 Canton's $60.2 million in fees didn't come from retail DeFi operations or NFT trades — it came from institutional production-grade financial workflows.
-Reported live operations on Canton currently include: Broadridge's Distributed Ledger Repo (DLR) platform processes approximately $4 trillion monthly in overnight U.S. Treasury repo transactions through Canton, making it one of the network's largest fee contributors; DTCC is piloting U.S. Treasury tokenization on Canton, targeting tokenization of a subset of DTC-custodied Treasuries, with an MVP partially complete; JPMorgan announced in January 2026 plans to deploy JPM Coin (JPMD) natively on Canton — JPM Coin currently processes approximately $2–3 billion in daily volume; Visa and stablecoin issuer Brale piloted stablecoin settlement on Canton using SBC, a U.S. dollar-backed stablecoin.
+Reported live operations on Canton currently include: Broadridge's Distributed Ledger repo (DLR) platform processes approximately $4 trillion monthly in overnight U.S. Treasury repo transactions through Canton, making it one of the network's largest fee contributors; DTCC is piloting U.S. Treasury Tokenization on Canton, targeting tokenization of a subset of DTC-custodied Treasuries, with an MVP partially complete; JPMorgan announced in January 2026 plans to deploy JPM Coin (JPMD) natively on Canton — JPM Coin currently processes approximately $2–3 billion in daily volume; Visa and Stablecoin issuer Brale piloted Stablecoin settlement on Canton using SBC, a U.S. dollar-backed stablecoin.
 Canton's current daily fees run approximately $1.84 million; all-time cumulative fees have reached $488.9 million with over 780 validator nodes operating.

 Institutional Backing: Why These Players Chose Canton